gornostay25/autoSender-electrum-python/README.md

 GitHub: [gornostay25](https://github.com/gornostay25)

-## 📄 License
+## 📄 License ( MIT )

-All rights reserved.
+~~All rights reserved.
 This project is proprietary and the source code is confidential.
-Unauthorized use, distribution, or reproduction of this code or any portion of it is strictly prohibited.
+Unauthorized use, distribution, or reproduction of this code or any portion of it is strictly prohibited.~~